MichaelNolan80/MH-CH4/README.md

 - 13 - As this VM does not need amy resorces I have give it 20GB hard drive and 2GB of RAM.
 I did have an issue with my mouse getting stuck, im using multipal monitors and i found disconnecting my laptop form the docking station sorted it so i could releave it, there maybe a mouse issue with VMware that i will look into.
 - 14 - now its time to download and install windows 7, you habe to make sure you find a pre-patched version of this as as we need the exploits still available.
 I had a copy so I used that.
 - 15 - Im going to give it 40GBs of hard drive and 4 GBs for RAM, lets see how we get on.
+- 16 - now thats done we have to install MySQL on the Windows 7 system <a href="https://www.oldapps.com">From here.</a>